Recursive-algebraic solution of the closed string tachyon vacuum equation: Numerical results

 In the tachyon-only sector, $M(\Lstar)$ is the scalar $M_T(\Lstar) = 2$ (exact, as derived in \S\ref{sec:grade-1}, eq.~\eqref{eqn:MT equals 2}).
 The resolvent $(I - M_T)^{-1} = -1$ is non-singular with a particularly simple value.

-At the multi-level tachyon-dominated seed, $M(\Lstar) = 2JB$ is a real matrix whose spectrum we have computed at two truncation levels.
-Since the seed has $g_\alpha^{(0)} = 0$ for all $\alpha \neq T,$ the matrix $J^{\alpha\beta}$ is nonzero only when both $\alpha$ and $\beta$ couple to the tachyon through a nonvanishing cubic vertex $V^{\alpha,T,\beta}(\Lstar,\Lstar,\Lstar).$ This sparsity forces most eigenvalues to be numerically zero; the only eigenvalue of order unity is $\lam = 2$ along the tachyon seed direction.
-It should be emphasized that this clean spectrum is a direct consequence of the seed being effectively one-dimensional: $J$ has rank~$1$ when only one component of $\tilde{g}^{(0)}$ is nonzero, so $M = 2JB$ has at most rank~$1$ and all but one eigenvalue vanish.
+At the multi-level tachyon-dominated seed, $M(\Lstar) = 2JB$ is a real matrix whose spectrum we have computed at the level-$(0{+}2{+}4)$ truncation.
+Since the seed is overwhelmingly supported on the tachyon component, the transverse part of $J^{\alpha\beta}$ is controlled by the tachyon slice $V^{\alpha,T,\beta}(\Lstar,\Lstar,\Lstar)$ multiplied by the small amplitude $g_T^{(0)}.$ This makes the transverse entries numerically small, but not identically zero.
+The only eigenvalue of order unity is $\lam = 2$ along the tachyon seed direction, while all transverse eigenvalues satisfy $|\lam'| < 10^{-4}$ in the computed active basis.
 At a genuinely multi-level seed --- such as the $D_+$-dominated or $g_1$-dominated solutions of \S\ref{sec:grade-0} --- the spectrum would be qualitatively different, and eigenvalues near~$1$ cannot be excluded without explicit computation.